-According medical science is the notorious simian line [simian crease] recognized as a minor physical anomaly; what are the implications?
+According medical science the notorious simian line [single palmar crease/single palmar transverse crease] can be recognized to represent a minor physical anomaly; what are the implications?

 Why is the Simian Line (a.k.a. 'simian crease'): recognized as an unusual palmar line?